 A Lifetime in the Making

+Rebranded as Velo in 2001 by Micheal & Mary Wilson, the wines have become a household name to people who seek out fine quality Tasmanian Wines.
 Micheal and Mary Wilson returned to Tasmania in 1991 after living in Italy and France for a decade.
-Micheal had been an Olympic cyclist and joined the professional ranks, racing in all the major European events.
+Micheal had been an Olympic cyclist and joined the professional ranks, hence the name Velo.